bildlich/kd-hfg-template/README.md

         mysql > source path/to/your/file.sql;

-8. Next we need Typo3 how to connect to the local database.
+8. Next we need to tell Typo3 how to connect to the local database.
 Do this by editing the file `/typo3conf/LocalConfiguration.php`.
 9. Configure Typo3 so it knows where it's located.
 Login to the backend.
 In the middle column, select the page "Home" (the one with the  earth icon).
 In the left column, select "Template".
 In the right column, click the pen next to "Vollständigen Template-Datensatz bearbeiten."
-Under "setup", change the value of `config.baseURL` to something like `http://localhost:8888/kd20/` (depending on how your local server is configured and where you have placed the working copy).
+Under "setup", change the value of `config.baseURL` to something like `http://localhost:8888/kd-hfg-website/` (depending on how your local server is configured and where you have placed the working copy).
 10. Open the website in the browser to see if everything is working.
 11. If necessary, use Typo3's Install Tool to update the location of ImageMagick so it can transform images.